stackbit-projects/neat-sage-6c7e1/index.md

     background_image_opacity: 10
 seo:
   title: Daniel Ruggles
-  description: I am a political science PhD student at Brandeis University and I focus on the impact of White supremacists, social movements, and
+  description: I am a political science PhD student at Brandeis University and I focus on the impact of White supremacists and Whtie social movements, and
   extra:
     - name: 'og:type'
       value: website